Panchakarma – What is it ?

 Paschath karma is the last phase of panchakarma treatment.
 This stage is used to rebuild immunity and to consolidate our metabolic functions.

 In the early days, drink more liquid preparations.
 The proportion of liquids such as juices, porridge, and soup should be considerably higher than solid foods.
 Over days, solid foods can replace liquid diet.

 While there is no rigid rule for this switch over from liquid food to solid or regular everyday food, follow the practitioner’s advice in this regard.
-If the food is heavy and if it requires higher digestive energy, less would metabolise.
+Solid food requiring higher digestive energy will slow down metabolism.
 This uneven digestion will be a cause for new ama formation.
 Such ama accumulation will be a start of disease process all over again.

-Once the digestive strength is fully restored, they can return to a regular healthy diet.
-This is the point to start Rasayana preparations or restorative medicines.
+Once the digestive strength is regular, they can return to a normal healthy diet, and they are ready to start Rasayana preparations or restorative medicines.
 This phase is the most important step in Panchakarma treatment.
-This phase creates strong metabolism and promotes increased vitality, so the body maintains optimum functioning.
+This stage of Panchakarma enhances the metabolism and promotes increased vitality, so the body maintains optimum functioning.

 Panchakarma Treatment Melbourne

 We have several years of experience in performing Kerala Panchakarma treatments at our Melbourne Clinic.
-Please feel free to contact our Ayurveda Practitioner in Melbourne us via our contact form, or give us a phone call to know more.
+Please feel free to contact our Ayurveda Practitioner in Melbourne via the contact form, or feel free to give us a phone call to know more.
 We are only happy to help you with your queries on Panchakarma treatment.